amertens/registry_simulations/README.md

     }

 - When using undersmoothed penalized regressions, we selected the lambda value by choosing the minimum penalization (i.e., the largest lambda value) across a range of candidate values that did not cause the algorithm to crash.
-The exact code used for this can be found on lines 80-96 here: Ltmle/Augmentation/ltmle.glmnet.R
+The exact code used for the deterministic Q function in the registry analysis can be found on lines 80-96 here: Ltmle/Augmentation/ltmle.glmnet.R

 ## License